You might have heard of the wonderful benefits of acupuncture to our health. But do you know that acupuncture treatment can also help in menopause?

 The span of every acupuncture treatment varies depending on the illness or severity.
-Usual length ranges in 5-30 minutes every session for once to twice a week.
-Other women already feel the change and relief on the very first day of treatment, while in cases that are more severe, longer span of treatment is required.
+The usual length ranges from 5-30 minutes every session for once to twice a week.
+Other women already feel the change and relief on the very first day of treatment, while in cases that are more severe, a longer span of treatment is required.

-Menopause Taylor, together with acupuncturist, Dr. Sadhna Singh explains how acupuncture treatment can help relive menopause symptoms.
+Menopause Taylor, together with acupuncturist, Dr. Sadhna Singh explains how acupuncture treatment can help relieve menopause symptoms.
 Dr. Singh will also demonstrate how it’s done!
 [21:24]

 Find a Qualified Acupuncturist

 Clinical practice of acupuncture requires professional and intricate training.
-License and certification is required to legally practice acupuncture.
-The modern acupuncture also involves consultation, which will be followed by inspection of pulse, breathing and tongue.
-The first session usually lasts to 60 minutes that will be followed by several more sessions about 6-12 treatments that may take for a few months.
+License and certification are required to legally practice acupuncture.
+Modern acupuncture also involves consultation, which will be followed by inspection of pulse, breathing and tongue.
+The first session usually lasts to 60 minutes that will be followed by several more sessions about 6-12 treatments that may take a few months.
 Most acupuncturists think that one session is not enough.

 You can go to this site for further information Acufinder.